You have successfully completed Steps 1 and 2 and now it is time to begin to create your website:

 Just login in with the login and password option versus logging in with WordPress.com when given the choice and you should be fine.

-To choose your website’s theme (the look of your site), go to your Dashboard > Appearance > Themes and then click on “Add New”.
+To choose your website’s theme (the look of your site) as you begin to create your website, go to your Dashboard > Appearance > Themes and then click on “Add New”.
 You will find a lot of themes, but not all have a long-standing reputation, not all are well-coded, and not all will be around in two to three years.

 Choose a theme that is well-coded, reputable, has longevity, and many active installations as you create your website.
 I opted for the OceanWP theme, but I also found that Astra was highly recommended as well in my research.